williamfiset/DEPRECATED-data-structures/README.md

 data-structures$ gradle test --tests "LinkedListTest"
 ```

 Sometimes there are many test files for one data structure.
-One example is the FenwickTree which currently has two test files: [FenwickTreeRangeQueryPointUpdateTest.java](FenwickTree/FenwickTreeRangeQueryPointUpdateTest.java) and [FenwickTreeRangeUpdatePointQueryTest.java](FenwickTree/FenwickTreeRangeUpdatePointQueryTest.java), in which case you can specify a glob expression to capture all the appropriate test files:
+One example is the :evergreen_tree:FenwickTree:evergreen_tree: which currently has two test files: [FenwickTreeRangeQueryPointUpdateTest.java](FenwickTree/tests/FenwickTreeRangeQueryPointUpdateTest.java) and [FenwickTreeRangeUpdatePointQueryTest.java](FenwickTree/tests/FenwickTreeRangeUpdatePointQueryTest.java), in which case you can specify a glob expression to capture all the appropriate test files:
 ```bash
 gradle test --tests "FenwickTree*Test"